PavanKumar-stdnt/Knee-Osteoarthritis-Detection-using-Deep-Learning/README.md

 ## 📊 Model Performance
 ![Model Results](Result.png)
-*Include a brief summary of your results here, for example:*
 - **Accuracy:** ~90% on test data.
 - **Key Metric:** Focused on high **Recall** to ensure no potential cases are missed.